 Walking the malls is safe — the ground is flat, there are no vehicles to look out for, and you're sheltered from the scorching sun or pouring rain.

-There are plenty of health benefits to walking, and we're not just talking about losing weight.
-Frequent walks will improve your stamina and fitness level, and help you burn calories and manage your weight.
+There are plenty of health benefits to walking, and we're not just talking about weight management.
+Frequent bouts of walking will break up sedentary behaviour and improve your fitness level over time.

 Related: Exercise For Free At Malls